Alexander Carlisle

 Alexander Montgomery Carlisle, PC (8 July 1854 – 6 March 1926) brother-in-law to Viscount Pirrie, was one of the men involved with designing the Olympic-class ocean liners in the shipbuilding company Harland and Wolff.
 His main area of responsibility was the ships' safety systems such as the watertight compartments and lifeboats.
 As a Privy Councillor, he was known as "The Right Honorable".

+Biography

+Carlisle was born in Ballymena, the eldest son of John Carlisle, director of the Royal Belfast Academical Institution.
+He studied at his father's school until he left at 16 to join the shipyard Harland and Wolff, starting out as an apprentice.
+It was during this period that he met Pirrie, who would later marry his sister Margaret in 1879.

+In 1884 he married Edith Wooster, an American 12 years his junior.
+The marriage produced a son and two daughters.

+Carlisle was one of the men who designed the three ships of the Olympic class: the Olympic, the Titanic and the Britannic.
+In the design of the Olympic and the Titanic, he was responsible for the decor, the equipment and general arrangements, as well as the implementation of the davits system for the lifeboats.
+After 40 years at Harland and Wolff, Carlisle retired in 1910, becoming a shareholder in the Welin Davit & Engineering Company Ltd, the company that made the davits.

 While working on the liners, Carlisle had some minor disputes with Lord Pirrie over the number of lifeboats required for a vessel of this size.
 Pirrie, the chairman of Harland and Wolff, was satisfied that the number of lifeboats supplied more than met the board of trade regulations.
 Carlisle then retired and did not have anything more to do with shipbuilding.
 Thomas Andrews, Pirrie's nephew, was then made master ship builder.
-Contemporary documentaries claimed Carlisle retired in anger due to Pirrie not accepting his lifeboat recommendations, if his recommendations were accepted the overall death toll of the Titanic’s sinking would be far lower.
+Contemporary documentaries claimed Carlisle retired in anger due to Pirrie not accepting his lifeboat recommendations, it is unlikely however that his recommendations would have lowered the death toll as only 18 of the 20 lifeboats that were carried on board Titanic were able to be launched.
 The Olympic-class liners were the last ships that Carlisle was involved with.

+Carlisle was appointed to the Privy Council of Ireland in 1907 by Edward VII, serving in the House of Lords with Pirrie.
+Ultimately, he was expelled in 1920 during an intense debate over home-rule in Ireland.